Mapping Field Values

 to Mon

-, then you need to match these values manually, as shown below.
+, then you need to match these values manually, as shown in the Field Mapping for Multiple Choice Fields image below.

 Now, when a user submits the contact form, the PDF field will be successfully filled.